chentl/all_rgb/README.md

 - At the first run, the program needs to initialize and cache the color noises array and the k-D tree.
 This may takes a few minutes.
 For all following runs, caches will be used and initialization will be a lot faster.
 - Using a single `AllRGBFilter()` instance for multiple images will be faster than initializing different `AllRGBFilter()` instances for each image.
 - After initialization, the filtering process (`filter_image()` method) will takes about 20 minutes for each image (When using a 4GHz CPU).

+## Cache files

+This program will automatically generate some cache files inside `cache` folder.
+Those files can be safely deleted after applying the filter.